god-s-perfect-idiot/Metro-Weather/README.md

-# Metro Weather Native
+# Metro UI Native

-Hi there!
-This is the repository for the Metro Weather Native project.
-This project is a part of the Metro Suite of projects, which is meant to serve as base applications for Metro OS (A custom Android ROM with the Metro UI Design Language).
+A Faithful recreation of the Metro UI in React Native.
+This project serves as a boierplate for the Metro Suite of projects, which aims to bring the Metro UI to the Android Platform.
+This project is still in its early stages, expect drastic changes as it happens.

-This project is built using the [React Native](https://reactnative.dev/) framework, and is meant to be a replacement for the default Android Weather Application.
-It is a 1:1 Replica of Bing Weather.

 ## Building